arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

   getProduct() function defined at the FW level.
-If you look at the implementation of these two functions in the already implemented class you'll see that they return the same string (which is a shared configuration parameter contained in the <Expansion>CommonCfg.h header file)
+If you look at the implementation of these two functions in the already implemented class you'll see that they return the same string (which is a shared configuration parameter contained in the <Expansion>CommonCfg.h header file).

 - a static `startUp(Controller *)` method that will perform the initialization of your expansions (of all the expansions of the same type).